sabjorn/DREAM/README.md

 ##D.R.E.A.M - *D*ata *R*ules *E*verything *A*round *M*e

 ##About
-*dreamIO* is a ESP8266 based development board with onboard MPU-6050 6-Axis IMU, TPS61200 Voltage Regulator, MCP73831 Lipo Charger, and 12x WS2812B RGB LEDs.
+*dreamIO* is an ESP8266 based development board for designing interactive art applications.

+The board features MPU-6050 6-Axis IMU, TPS61200 Voltage Regulator, MCP73831 Lipo Charger, and 12x WS2812B RGB LEDs.
-This project is devoted to creating a tool for interactive art.
-By linking together WIFI, LEDs, and Sensors, artists will be able to create complex interactive works without the overhead of hacking together existing interfaces or designing new hardware from scratch.

-The firmware on the board uses a OSC stream based API for the creation of complex interactive applications in any language which supports OSC.
+The functionality of the board is made available through an OSC based API.
+Through this network interface, large, complex, and distributed interactive applications can be developed with little (to no) microcontroller programming.
+Instead, designers can use any language of their choice (any languague which supports UDP messaging) and any platform of their choice (Mac, Windows, Linux) to write the software which communicates with these devices.

+Along with the raw sensor data from the onboard ICs, the API exposes pre-processed 'features' for use in applications.
+For example, there is an OSC endpoint which tells the user if the board is in motion.
+The goal of these features is to reduce the cognitive overhead of development so that designers can focus on making interesting things.

+The firmware is open and easily accessable and modification is encurouaged (but not necessary).

 ##Development Status
 Early development stages, version 0.~